Nature Discovery Centre

 During the autumn and winter, large groups of wintering wildfowl congregate on the lake, whilst the reedbeds and surrounding woodland and hedgerows host birds like fieldfare and redwing.

-In spring and summer purpose-built rafts attract breeding common terns.
+In spring and summer, purpose-built rafts attract breeding common terns.
 House martins, swallows and swifts are a common sight over the lake and surroundings.

-Nature Discovery Centre bird list
+Nature Discovery Centre bird list 2023

-Our volunteer also leads regular walks around the reserve to help visitors learn about what they can see and hear during their visit and to learn more about each species.
+Our volunteer also leads regular walks around the reserve to help visitors learn about what they can see and hear during their visit and learn more about each species.

 Plants